-Given the fundamental relationship between critical theory and the cultish, what is the “mark of the aesthetic” or the “aesthetic mark” in the practice of the Karrabing Film Collective, a primarily Indigenous family-based art collective rooted in the northwest coastal region of the top end of Australian?
-How do the artworks of the Collective confront, or more moderately, comment on the historical fiction that has grounded aesthetic difference and artistic heroism, namely that the emergence of art depended on the foreclosure of the cultic and reciprocally the threat to art is its divergence into new forms of cultism such as commodity fetishism and fascism.
+Given the fundamental relationship between critical theory and the cultish, what is the 'mark of the aesthetic' or the 'aesthetic mark' in the practice of the Karrabing Film Collective, a primarily Indigenous family-based art collective rooted in the northwest coastal region of the top end of Australia?
+How do the artworks of the Collective confront, or more moderately, comment on the historical fiction that has grounded aesthetic difference and artistic heroism - namely, that the emergence of art depended on the foreclosure of the cultic - and reciprocally that the threat to art is its divergence into new forms of cultism such as commodity fetishism and fascism?"

 Elizabeth A. Povinelli is Franz Boas Professor of Anthropology & Gender Studies at Columbia and one of the founding members of the Karrabing Film Collective.
 Her extensive writings on late liberal settler governance seek to provide a theoretical ground for existential otherwise.

 Karen Salt co-Directs the Centre for Research in Race and Rights at the University of Nottingham where she works on race, trust, power and sovereignty.
 A significant portion of her work investigates how black nation-states and global minority communities fight for their continued sovereignty in a highly racialised world.
 Salt frequently engages with students, collaborates with community ogranisations and advises governmental bodies on aspects of power and social justice.

 This is the sixth lecture in the Object Positions Public Lecture series led by curatorial fellow Teresa Cisneros.
 Object Positions is a year long programme of conversations, workshops, research and events exploring decolonial processes, colonial administrations and cultural equity.